Last revision: August 24, 2025 10:03:pm est

 Think about a recent favor or kind act you performed.
 Were you expecting something in return, such as validation or praise?
 Or was your kindness genuinely selfless?

 Do you keep insisting to help where no help is needed?
 If your help is refused, do you get angry?
-Do you feel as though an opportunity of relief was stolen from you?
+Be honest with yourself, did you feel as though an opportunity for relief was stolen from you?

 3. Observe Conversations: